parashar-01/PR0DIGY_WD_01/README.md

-# Netflix-Homepage or Netflix-clone

-A simple website having similar homepage that of Netflix using HTML and CSS.
+# Responsive Landing Page for Netflix